kristaps-m/RockPaperScissorsLizardSpock/Python/README.md

     Paper disproves Spock.
     Spock vaporizes Rock.

 :exclamation:To become the winner, you need to have the highest victory count

 ## To run game:
-### Download and install!:exclamation:
+### Download and install:exclamation::exclamation:
 Python (Download the latest version for Windows)<br>
 https://www.python.org/downloads/